 Caring for community cats is simple and straight forward – food, water, shelter and most important having them spayed/neutered & vaccinated.
 You can get started on getting the cats you care for spay/neutered and vaccinated by filling in our SNIP Fund for Community Cats form.View More

-The Pet Pantry provides pet food and pet supplies to families in nee.
-This in turn helps keep pets in the home with their families and out of the shelter and off the streets.
-It also helps us provide those ets with basic veterinary care with spay/neuter and vaccinations.
+The Pet Pantry provides pet food and pet supplies to families in need.
+This program helps to keep pets in the home with their families and out of the shelter.
+Our Pet Pantry also helps ensure those pets have basic veterinary care such as spay/neuter services and vaccinations.

-Pet owners in need may apply for help with our Pet Pantry Assistance form.View More
+Pet owners in need may apply for help by Visiting our Pet Pantry Client pageView More

 Our low cost vaccination clinics are open to everyone.